-In term 3, students will be involved in the unit ‘Shop Around’, in which they learn and practise using context-related vocabulary.
-They will recognise grammatical features to form simple sentences and understand that Chinese sentences have a particular word order.
-They will also learn to translate short familiar texts.
+This term, the grade 3 to 6 students will learn about language related to ‘Giving Directions’.
+They will continue recognising grammatical features to form simple sentences and understand that Chinese sentences have a particular word order.
+They will also learn to produce high-frequency characters related to ‘Directions’.

 Keep up-to-date with the latest coding and robotics lessons on Mr Kelly’s Learning with Digital Technology BLOG https://learningwithdigitaltechnology.global2.vic.edu.au/.

 Grade 2 – 2018

 Grade 3 – 2018